RtlWriteDecodedUcsDataIntoSmartLBlobUcsWritingContext and Other Long Function Names

 For the past several days, I’ve been working my way through Prof. N.G. de Bruijn’s book Asymptotic Methods in Analysis; and I want to share some of the fun I’ve had reading it.

-I was going through the first chapter of the book Graphical Enumeration by Frank Harary and Edgar M. Palmer when I chanced upon this perplexing footnote:
+I was going through the first chapter of the book Graphical Enumeration by Frank Harary and Edgar M. Palmer when I chanced upon a perplexing footnote.

-In this entry, I’ll attempt to record the important ideas Knuth presented in his 14th Annual Christmas Tree Lecture, part of his regular Computer Musings.
+In this entry, I’ll record the important ideas Knuth presented in his 14th Annual Christmas Tree Lecture, part of his regular Computer Musings.